aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 ### Cost Considerations

-When implementing this solution on AWS, it's important to understand the various factors that contribute to the overall cost.
+When implementing this guidance on AWS, it's important to understand the various factors that contribute to the overall cost.
 This section outlines the primary cost components and key factors that influence pricing.

 ### Cost Components